Agenta-AI/job_extractor_template/README.md

-# Extraction using OpenAI Functions and Langchain"
+# Extraction of Structured Data from Job Description using OpenAI Functions, Langchain and Agenta

 This templates is designed to extracts job information (company name, job